 Update your customers

 If survey results lead to a plan to improve weak areas of operation, a follow-up survey can be used to measure whether changes worked.
 Information can again be analysed and compared to earlier feedback.
-It is also valuable to let your customers know you're endeavouring to make improvements and to thank them for their help.
-Customer satisfaction surveys also reveal data that can be used to gauge estimated customer satisfaction rates of competitors.
+It is also valuable to let your customers know you’re endeavouring to make improvements and to thank them for their help.
+Satisfaction surveys also reveal data that can be used to gauge estimated customer satisfaction rates of competitors.